KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 ### 4. Set up a dictation configuration

-To be able to perform dictation, you must create a ``KeyboardDictationConfiguration`` that defines which App Group ID and Deep Link that should be used for your specific app, for instance:
+To be able to perform dictation, you must create an app-specific ``KeyboardDictationConfiguration``.

+This configuration only has to define your app-specific App Group ID and Deep Link, for instance:

 ```swift
 extension KeyboardDictationConfiguration {